AlexMabry/grafana.org/content/blog/2018-12-12-loki-prometheus-inspired-open-source-logging-for-cloud-natives.md

 cover_opacity = "0.4"
 cover_blur = "1px"
 description = "Loki: Prometheus-inspired, open source logging for cloud natives.
-The motivations, architecture, and the future of logging in Grafana!" categories = ["Video", "Grafana", "Loki", "Logging"] excerpt = "Loki: Prometheus-inspired, open source logging for cloud natives.
+The motivations, architecture, and the future of logging in Grafana!" categories = ["Grafana", "Loki", "Kubernetes", "Prometheus"] excerpt = "Loki: Prometheus-inspired, open source logging for cloud natives.
 The motivations, architecture, and the future of logging in Grafana!"
 +++